meitinger/Vivendi/README.md

 the `VivAmbulant` and `VivDateiAblage` databases.
 Finally set the database server name and `WebDAV` user password in the `connectionStrings` section of `web.sample.config` and rename it to `web.config`.

-### Configuration

-The last step is to adjust the `webDAVSettings` section in `web.config`.
-Here you can set which users or groups are allowed to modify resources that are owned by someone else (`allowModificationOfOwnedResources` subsection) or even resources that were not uploaded via WebDAV but created in Vivendi instead (`allowModificationOfVivendiResources` subsection).
-Each of these sections allows to add users and groups in the form

-    <add name="[<DOMAIN>\]<account>" type="User|Group" />

-The `allowModificationOfOwnedResources` section also has two special boolean
-attributes:

-- `managers`: Allows all managers of an owner to modify his or her files.
-- `team`:     Allows everyone who has the same manager as the owner to modify his or her files.

-These attributes require domain functionality.
-In _very_ large domains the `managers` attribute should be used with care.